Thermal Macroeconomics: An axiomatic theory of aggregate economic phenomena: Economic Entropy

-The ``twist'' is that there is no requirement that each economy attempts to ``maximize its own utility.''
-For example, money can flow from one economy to another, lowering the entropy of one and increasing the entropy of the other, as long as the entropy of the whole system does not decrease.
+The ``twist'' is that there is no requirement that each economy attempts to ``maximise its own utility.''
+As we noted above, money can flow from one economy to another, lowering the entropy of one and increasing the entropy of the other, as long as the entropy of the whole system does not decrease.
 We will, though, also consider in Section~\ref{sec:MBtrade} the important special case of what we will call ``mutually beneficial'' trade, which is defined by not decreasing the entropy of any economy (i.e., leading to an analogue of Pareto optimality at the level of economies).

-To end this section, we discuss to what extent the entropy function depends on the choice of numeraire (money in our presentation so far).\footnote{We are not aware whether Lieb and Yngvason discussed the analogous question in the physical case, but a difference is that they allow volume to change, whereas we fix the amount of goods.} We restrict attention to numeraires for which it is always desirable to have more (required for Sections~\ref{sec:accessibility} and \ref{sec:accfineqm}).
-A priori, the accessibility concept depends on the choice, because the state space for a system has fixed amounts of all goods except the numeraire.
-But one can consider the restricted set of changes that fix the amount of numeraire too.
-Then accessibility of one state from another is independent of which good is considered to be the numeraire.
-Hence the partial orders determined by the two entropy functions must be the same.
-Then extensivity of the entropies implies that one must be an affine transformation of the other.
+To end this section, we discuss to what extent the entropy function depends on the choice of num\'eraire (money in our presentation so far).\footnote{We are not aware whether Lieb and Yngvason discussed the analogous question in the physical case, but their discussion didn't have any other conserved quantities apart from energy.} We restrict attention to num\'eraires for which it is always desirable {at the aggregate level} to have more (required for Sections~\ref{sec:accessibility} and \ref{sec:accfineqm}).
+The accessibility concept does not depend on the choice of num\'eraire, but the concept of financial equilibrium does.
+Nonetheless, the end result is a characterisation of accessibility in terms of an entropy function $S$ that is unique up to orientation-preserving affine transformations, so the entropy functions determined by two different choices of num\'eraire can differ only by such a transformation.